lucas-wilkins/lemonsauce/README.md

 Examples
 ========

-A number of full examples can be found in the `examples` directory.
+A number of full examples can be found in the `lemonsauce_examples` directory.
 There is a dedicated README.md explaining them in that direction.

 But here is a basic example, displaying a colour solid in 2D: